AL1S-Maid/Home/README.md

 ## Build

+* You need to create your own public and videos folder,put the images,font folder in it,and music and video to adjust the path yourself
 * **Installation** [node.js](https://nodejs.org/zh-cn/) **Environment**
 * Then run the `cmd` terminal with **administrator privileges** and `cd` to the project root directory